 The first data gap for management of an octopus species assemblage in the BSAI is separate catch accounting, both of retained and discarded octopus catch.
 This accounting is currently being implemented by the Alaska Region.
+It may in the future be desirable to separate octopus into two size categories to separate E. Dofleini from the assemblage of smaller species.
+In this case, separate catch accounting would need to be performed for the different size categories.
 Dropoff of larger octopus from longlines before hooks are brought aboard is reportedly common, and needs to be treated consistently in catch reporting and accounting.
 Estimates of the percentage of catch retained, and of octopus retained as a percentage of target catch, are also important for future management of octopus as a bycatch complex.
 Communication with the State of Alaska regarding directed fisheries in state waters, gear development, and octopus biology are essential.

 Identification of octopus to species is difficult even for trained biologists, and we do not expect that either fishing industry employees or observers will be able to accurately determine species on a routine basis.
-A volume on cephalopod taxonomy in Alaska is in development and is expected to be published within a few years (Jorgensen, in prep).
+A volume on cephalopod taxonomy in Alaska is in development and is expected to be published within a few years (Jorgensen, in press).
 Efforts to improve octopus identification during AFSC trawl surveys will continue, but because of seasonal differences between the survey and most fisheries, questions of species composition of octopus incidental catch may still be difficult to resolve.
 Octopus species could be identified from tissue samples by genetic analysis, if funding for sample collection and lab analysis were available.
 Special projects and collections in octopus identification and biology will be pursued as funding permits.
 One simple addition that could be made to observer data collection would be to collect individual weights of all octopus by sex; the sex of octopus is readily observed by external characters on the third right arm.
 This information may lead to better understanding of seasonal and sex-specific migration patterns in Alaska.